Logie Awards: Awards ceremony

+The Seven Network has been the host broadcaster of the awards since 2023, after taking over from the Nine Network which had broadcast the previous 28 iterations, with Seven having last broadcast the Logie Awards in 1995.

 Controversies

 In 1973, American actor Michael Cole generated controversy after accepting an award while apparently drunk, uttering the word "shit" in a short, incoherent acceptance speech.
 This was the first time such profanity had been said on Australian television.
 According to Bert Newton, Channel Nine received thousands of complaints about the use of the word, however, when it was edited for the repeat transmission Newton stated "they got double the calls complaining it had been dropped."

 In 1979, during a notable appearance with Muhammad Ali as co-presenter, Newton made a comment "I like the boy!" (in reference to a series of TV advertisements Bert had recently done).
 Ali became upset at the comment, as the term "boy" carried negative racial connotations for many black Americans, although Newton was oblivious to this use of the term and claimed this was not his intention.
 After realising his faux pas, Newton quickly apologised to Ali on stage.

 The most difficult guest to interact with, according to Newton, was Vic Morrow in 1967.
 He would just stand there saying nothing, silently handing out the Logies.
 According to Bert, "every so often, I'd say 'how are you going, Vic?' and he would just nod his head."

 Grant Denyer's 2018 Gold Logie win has proved controversial with people believing he only won because of Tom Gleeson's campaign.
 Gleeson has shrugged off those suggestions.

 Tom Gleeson's 2019 Gold Logie win has proved controversial with him not being so humble by the victory.

 The trial of the man accused of raping Brittany Higgins was delayed because of comments from Lisa Wilkinson's acceptance speech.

-Every year before public voting opens, major commercial networks ABC, SBS, Seven, Nine, and 10 are restricted in the number of personalities and programs they can submit for consideration in the publicly voted category, including up to 10 names in both the Most Popular Actor and Actress categories, 15 names for Most Popular Presenter and five programs for Most Popular Drama.
+Every year before public voting opens, major networks ABC, SBS, Seven, Nine, and 10 are restricted in the number of personalities and programs they can submit for consideration in the publicly voted category, including up to 10 names in both the Most Popular Actor and Actress categories, 15 names for Most Popular Presenter and five programs for Most Popular Drama.
 These restrictions often are introduced over those who are not listed in the voting form, and as a result, they are not eligible to be nominated for an award.